 We often model different types of benefits from an intervention.
 For example, in 2021 we estimated that about 30% of the benefits of AMF's programs are the result of improved long-term economic outcomes for children who are protected from malaria.
 The "x cash framework" allows us to aggregate a program with different types of modeled benefits into a single metric, which is useful for our decision-making.

 An additional benefit of using this metric is that we could spend large amounts of money on direct cash transfers, as the program is relatively straightforward to implement and GiveDirectly has the infrastructure to put significant increases in funding to use.
 Because of this, cash transfers to GiveDirectly set a clear lower bound on cost-effectiveness that GiveWell should consider (although in practice we aim to fund programs that we believe are substantially more cost-effective than cash transfers).

 Despite the benefits of comparing programs to cash transfers, this metric is especially unintuitive.
-For ease of interpretation, we therefore present our cost-effectiveness analyses in terms of the main benefit from a charity's program (excluding deworming — see more below).
+For ease of interpretation, we therefore present our impact estimates in terms of the main benefit from a charity's program (excluding deworming — see more below).

 Questions about specific programs

 Is vitamin A supplementation the best program GiveWell recommends?

 Our 2021 estimates suggest that Hellen Keller International can save a life for $3,500, and our other top charities for $5,000-5,500.
 We don't believe that Helen Keller International is a better giving opportunity than our other recommendations, even though this estimate might suggest that.
 To generate our impact numbers, we look for specific funding opportunities within organizations and determine their cost-effectiveness.